Skip to main content

 7 IDEAS TO BRING INSTANT LUXURY TO YOUR VACATION RENTAL

-Luxury holiday cottages don't have to be about a house brimming with the latest branded appliances or having facilities such as a swimming pool, home cinema or hot tub.
-Far from it!
+Luxury holiday cottages don’t have to be about a house brimming with the latest branded appliances or having facilities such as a swimming pool, home cinema, or hot tub—far from it!
 Focus on creating a luxurious feel.
-Wonders can be achieved through simplicity of design in creating a luxurious ambience from the most basic of materials and fittings.
+Wonders can be achieved through simplicity of design in creating an elegant ambience from the most basic of materials and fittings.

 Rattan furniture, pot plants to add spot colour and an Ornamental lamp.